cerdamejiaj/cerdamejiaj.github.io/_posts/2017-05-02-GitHub-Markdown-Reveal.md

 tags: [random, exciting-stuff]
 ---

-TL;DR: Evaluating the use of GitHub and Markdown to publish articles, also the use of GitHub and Reveal to deliver presentations
+TL;DR: Evaluating the use of GitHub and Markdown to publish articles, also the use of GitHub and Reveal to deliver presentations.

 ## The use of GitHub and Markdown to publish articles